fp7mplane/protocol-ri/doc/protocol-spec.md

 - __registry-format__: currently `mplane-0`, determines the revision and supported features of the registry format.
 - __registry-uri__: the URI identifying the registry.
 The URI must be dereferenceable to retrieve the canonical version of this registry
-- __registry-revision__: a serial number starting with 0 and incremented with each revision,
+- __registry-revision__: a serial number starting with 0 and incremented with each revision to the content of the registry,
 - __includes__: a list of URLs to retrieve additional registries from.
 Included registries will be evaluated in depth-first order, and elements with identical names will be replaced by registries parsed later.
 - __elements__: a list of objects, each of which has the following three keys:
     - __name__: The name of the element